mshumer/gpt-prompt-engineer/README.md

 I've added a new version of gpt-prompt-engineer that takes full advantage of Anthropic's Claude 3 Opus model.
 This version auto-generates test cases and allows for the user to define multiple input variables, making it even more powerful and flexible.
 Try it out with the claude-prompt-engineer.ipynb notebook in the repo!

 ## *New 3/20/24: Claude 3 Opus -> Haiku Conversion Version*
 This notebook enables you to build lightning-fast, performant AI systems at a fraction of the typical cost.
 By using Claude 3 Opus to establish the latent space and Claude 3 Haiku for the actual generation, you can achieve amazing results.
 The process works by leveraging Opus to produce a collection of top-notch examples, which are then used to guide Haiku in generating output of comparable quality while dramatically reducing both latency and cost per generation.
+Try it out with the opus-to-haiku-conversion.ipynb notebook in the repo!

 ## Features